 Could Be Bad For: People Who Snore or Those with Sleep Apnea

-Back sleeping can case the base of the tongue to collapse backwards into the throat, filling that space.
-This means every breathe causes the air around the top of the throat to vibrate, which can be cause for some loud snores – particularly not ideal for those who share a bed.
+Back sleeping can case the base of the tongue to collapse backward into the throat, filling that space.
+This means every breath causes the air around the top of the throat to vibrate, which can be cause for some loud snores – particularly not ideal for those who share a bed.

 Back sleeping is closely linked to the breathing condition of sleep apnea, so much so that prescribing side sleeping is often the first port of call for addressing the condition.

-Placing a pillow under the knees while sleeping on your back may help keep the spine in a neutral, and thus more comfortable, position for some sleepers.
+Back Sleeping Tips: Placing a pillow under the knees while sleeping on your back may help keep the spine in a neutral, and thus more comfortable position for some sleepers.

 Side sleeping is often the most comfortable position for pregnant women, and it’s a position that’s usually recommended for sleeping during pregnancy.
 However, side sleeping has benefits for individuals who aren’t pregnant, especially individuals with lower back pain and snorers.

 Side sleepers experience a lessening of pressure on the vena cavae.
-This could improve blood flow, and because of this, some doctors may recommended the position for people with high blood pressure.
+This could improve blood flow, and because of this, some doctors may recommend the position of people with high blood pressure.
 (Of course, it’s best to consult with your physician if you think a particular sleeping position may be impacting your health.)

 And if that’s not enough, side sleepers are generally less likely to snore throughout the night and may be the most optimal position for easy breathing.